K. P. Fabian: Evacuation of Indians from Kuwait

 During the Invasion of Kuwait by Saddam Hussein's Iraq Fabian worked closely with Gujral then Joint Secretary (Gulf Division, Ministry of External Affairs), KP Fabian coordinated the evacuation initiative.
 This involved working with officers across ministries working in the Gulf, and respond to the needs of the stranded people in Kuwait.
 He also was personally responsible in keeping the Air India ready for the emergency operation.
 The 1990 airlift of Indians from Kuwait was carried out from August 13, 1990 to October 20, 1990 after the Invasion of Kuwait.
 Air India helped evacuate 175,000 people by civil airliners.
 The operation was carried out before the Persian Gulf War in 1990 to evacuate Indian expatriates from Kuwait.
 Those stranded were evacuated from Amman, Jordan, to Mumbai by Air India, operating 488 flights in coordination with Indian Airlines.

+Post-retirement roles and commentary

+After retiring from the Indian Foreign Service, Fabian has been active as a commentator on international affairs, contributing articles and analysis on topics such as india's diplomatic relations with U.S., Bangladesh and Canada and contemporary geopolitical issues.

+He has written on foreign policy questions in outlets, discussing India’s diplomatic positioning and responses to international tensions.